Shaping Vancouver 2018: Conversation 1

 - Current Radius Fellow, a fellowship that provides professional development training for individuals working in systems change

 The Heather Street Lands is a historic Musqueam Indian Band, Squamish Nation, and Tsleil-Waututh Nation area of hunting and gathering, as it was an area rich in resources and near a peninsula crossing.
 In 1911, it became a business site, and the Fairmont Academy, a private school, was opened in 1914.
 In 1919, the business closed, and the building became the Shaughnessy Military Hospital, where Jean Matheson, a renowned Canadian nurse, was the patron.
-In 1920, this building became a RCMP headquarters until 2013, when it was sold to the MST Partnership and the Canada Lands Company.
-The City of Vancouver has conducted surveys, dialogues, and communications to gather information on this site – regarding the building however, First Nations have voiced negative associations with the structure as it symbolizes a period when their customs and culture were oppressed and have asked for the removal of the building as an action of reconciliation.
+In 1920, this building housed an RCMP headquarter until 2013.
+Afterwards, the MST Partnership and the Canada Lands Company entered into a relationship to own and redevelop the site.
+The City of Vancouver has also conducted surveys, dialogues, and communications to gather information on this site – regarding the building however, First Nations have voiced negative associations with the structure as it symbolizes a period when their customs and culture were oppressed and have asked for the removal of the building as an action of reconciliation.

 The Burra Charter advocates for a values-centered approach to heritage – the Heather Street Lands is a site of many different values.
 It is crucial that we work out how these values can be conveyed on the site because in addition to historical value, there are also cultural, social, architectural, natural and economic values.